intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 Thanks to the magic of python- you don't even need to change the second line.

-You'll need to import your new classifier (up towards the begining), and here on line 39 declare classifier as what ever new and better one you want.
+You'll need to import your new classifier (up towards the beginning), and here on line 39 declare classifier as what ever new and better one you want.

 While you're in here, please take a look at various things like the rest of `create_model.py`, `Dockerfile`, and `build_and_push.sh`.